AlThorStormblessed/YOLO_CCTV/prod/README_local.md

    - Create a Python virtual environment
    - Install all required dependencies
    - Set up the Prisma client for database access
-   - Check for Redis and PostgreSQL installations
+   - Check for Docker and Docker Compose installations
    - Create a default `.env` file

 2. **Configure the environment**: